bsyk/druid-demo/README.md

 have been build and available to your docker host.
 This image must include the contrib-extensions in order to be able to load the demo druid-spectator-histogram module.

-To build the base Druid docker image, follow the instructions in the readme at https://github.com/apache/druid/blob/master/distribution/docker/README.md
+To build the base Druid docker image, first check out [this branch](https://github.com/bsyk/druid/tree/spectator-histogram) from my forked repo then follow the instructions below.

-Except, we want to ensure that extensions-contrib are included.
-The instructions miss this if building in Apple M1/M2 so are copied/updated here.
+Instructions are taken from the [official readme](https://github.com/apache/druid/blob/master/distribution/docker/README.md) Except, we want to ensure that extensions-contrib are included.
+The instructions miss this if building on Apple M1/M2 so are copied/updated here.

+> Make sure to be on the `spectator-histogram` branch before proceeding below

 ### Build Base Druid Image on non-Apple hardware

-From the root of the repo, run following command.
+From the root of the forked repo, run following command.
 This will build from source within the container, including extensions-contrib.

 ```bash
 DOCKER_BUILDKIT=1 docker build -t apache/druid:29.0.0-snapshot -f distribution/docker/Dockerfile .